dream3d-ai/torch-submit/docs/commands/job.md

 @app.command("delete")
 def delete_job(
     job_id: str = typer.Argument(
-        ..., help="Job ID to delete or 'all' to delete all jobs" )
+        ..., help="Job ID or name to delete or 'all' to delete all jobs" )
 ): ...
 ```